NJ-2020/muhammad-2022/README.md

 - 👋 Hi, I’m @Muhammad-Aljufri
 - 👀 I’m interested in Web devolopment
-- 🌱 I’m currently learning in react-native
+- 🌱 I’m currently learning in react js
 - 💞️ I’m looking to collaborate on alkhairat
 - 📫 How to reach me email me to: muhammadaljufri113@gmail.com
+- I am From Indonesia

 <!---
 Muhammad-Aljufri/Muhammad-Aljufri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.